Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 ![Payment methods](payment.svg)

-Payments hold an `amount` of digital assets that are either about to be sent to another party or which is in transit to another party.
-Payments are linear, meaning that either a `payment` has its full original balance, or it is used up entirely.
+Payments hold an `amount` of digital assets which can be transferred to another party.
+They are linear, meaning that either a `payment` has its full original balance, or it is used up entirely.
 It is impossible to partially use a `payment`.
-In other words, if you create a `payment` with an `amount` of 10 quatloos, the `payment` will always either have an `amount` of 10 quatloos or an `amount` of 0 quatloos, never anything in-between or larger than 10.
+In other words, if you create a `payment` with an `amount` of 10 quatloos, the `payment` will always either have an `amount` of 10 quatloos or it will be deleted from its `issuer` and no longer exist.

 Payments can be deposited in purses, split into multiple payments, combined, and claimed (getting an exclusive payment and